 Third, the SERPA Auto Lock system from Blackhawk is the ultimate in security without compromising draw speed.
 It goes toe to toe with the capabilities of Safariland options, though it comes down to personal preference to break that two-way tie.

-Full-length holster saddle will protect your front and rear sights, and the quick disconnect buckle means you can drop your holster saddle in a hurry (and then mount it back up again just as fast) – or swap out one weapon specific saddle for another.
+A full-length holster saddle will protect your front and rear sights, and the quick disconnect buckle means you can drop your holster saddle in a hurry (and then mount it back up again just as fast) – or swap out one weapon-specific saddle for another.
 This adds a lot of versatility to this drop leg that other options can’t touch.

 - A little bit on the pricey side

 - You’ll have to buy new SERPA saddles for every pistol you want to carry

 - Accessory mounting points are all over the place

 - Pivot Guard thumb activation improves SERPA security